EU lawmakers approve abortion critic as top health official

 Earlier drafts of Commission proposals indicate the laws could require larger health warnings on cigarette packets and, possibly, brand-free.

-Addressing concerns that he might interfere with funding for stem cell research, Borg told lawmakers at the hearing that he would not jeopardize ongoing or planned projects.
+Addressing concerns that he might interfere with funding for stem cell research, Borg told lawmakers at the hearing that he would not jeopardise ongoing or planned projects.

 But Borg's opponents remained dissatisfied.